I love to create. I hope to spread my knowledge about my adventures in creation, allowing you to skip the learning curve I had to endure.

 We have all experienced a loss of inspiration at some point in our artistic journey.
-You remember sitting down and excited about your drawing session.
+You remember sitting down and being excited about your drawing session.
 Now, you've managed to lose all inspiration.
 You no longer feel excited about what you are about to draw, so you feel dull.
 Nothing jumps out at you.
 You feel scared.

 This is typical artist's block.
 It's by far the most daunting thing to experience as an artist.
 Lucky for you, there is still hope.